Genius Packing Tips You Wish You Knew Earlier

 Packing Checklist: Carry-On Travel Bag

-First, you’ll want to pick a travel bag with multiple compartments and the storage capabilities of a Mary Poppins bag, like the BÈIS Weekender Bag.
+First, you’ll want to pick a travel bag with multiple compartments and the storage capabilities of a Mary Poppins bag, like our weekend bag.
 You’ll want an outer pocket to keep things you’ll need easy access to, like your phone and headphones, and a separate zipper compartment at the bottom for shoes and workout equipment that you don’t want touching the rest of your stuff.

 Then, the rest goes in the main compartment.
 In case you’re wondering, “What should I start packing first?” we broke the packing down into two smaller steps.

-Important travel tip: always remember to put your heavy items on the bottom and lighter items on the top.
+Important travel tip: always remember to put your heavy items on the bottom and more fragile items, or lighter items on the top.
 We know that seems self-explanatory, but you'd be surprised how easy that tip is to forget when packing.

-Resist the urge to throw everything into the main compartment and create an organized system that’ll keep everything clean and easy to find, and save space.
+Resist the urge to throw everything into the main compartment and create an organized system that’ll keep everything clean and easy to find, and save extra space.
+In fact, don't be afraid to bring extra bags if you're going on a big trip.
+Hardside luggage sets are a great, easy way to keep all your belongings organized.

 Here are the items that should either have a designated place in your bag, or that you should group together into smaller bags yourself:

-- Essentials – Keep your wallet, passport holder, and sunglasses in a zipper pocket inside the main compartment to keep them extra safe and easy to locate.
+- Essentials – Keep your small items such as your wallet, passport holder, and sunglasses in a zipper pocket inside the main compartment to keep them extra safe and easy to locate.

 - Electronics – Put your laptop or tablet in the padded computer sleeve inside your bag.